jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 ### A restaurant system like OpenTable

-A a customer / diner I want to
+A customer / diner I want to:

 * specify the number of members for the dining party
 * select a time slot and specify a location